case85/bertram_coffee/README.md

 ******************************

-Program prints current coffee prices, sizes, milk options and flavorings Program iterates through each employee in the roster
+Program prints current coffee prices, sizes, milk options and flavorings

+Program iterates through each employee in the roster

-    -if the employee is present, they can choose to have their usual or something different -if usual is chosen, ingredients are printed along with price -if usual is not chosen, components are stepped through to make a drink Once all drinks are taken in, the most expensive coffee is tallied and displayed for bragging or shame accordingly The total price is also displayed
+    *if the employee is present, they can choose to have their usual or something different *if usual is chosen, ingredients are printed along with price *if usual is not chosen, components are stepped through to make a drink Once all drinks are taken in, the most expensive coffee is tallied and displayed for bragging or shame accordingly The total price is also displayed
 The users present are then placed in a list and assigned a number